 A message of verity and authenticity beckons as South African photographer Zanele Muholi’s image echoes across the perimeter of the Autograph ABP in Shoreditch, East London, on view from 14 July to 28 October 2017.
 In silent allusion to a Hegelian perspective of art, Somnyama Ngoynama, (translated to Hail the Dark Lioness,) exudes self-assertion and reveals many individual realisms while sheltering screams in the hopes of acknowledgement and acceptance for the un-interpreted individual.

-Born during the apartheid in Umlazi, Durban South Africa, Muholi has dedicated herself to providing sanction to the LGBTQ (acronym for lesbian, gay, bisexual, transgender, queer) community in matters of recognition and inclusion amongst a decidedly closed society.
-In the challenging of the ideal, and through the use of poetic imagery, the artist and self-proclaimed visual activist remains driven by the prospect of the preservation of history for a group that has stagnantly faced marginalization.
+Born during the apartheid in Umlazi, Durban South Africa, Muholi has dedicated herself to providing sanction to the LGBTQ community in matters of recognition and inclusion amongst a decidedly closed society.
+In challenging of the ideal, and through the use of poetic imagery, the artist and self-proclaimed visual activist remains driven by the prospect of the preservation of history for a group that has stagnantly faced marginalization.

 Boasting a comparable motive and demographic of a black female artist fueled by activist ideals, Muholi’s work can be compared to that of American conceptual photographer, Lorna Simpson who similarly introduces a contemporary approach to the reinterpretation of the image of the black woman, while also holding characteristics reminiscent of Cindy Sherman’s approach at self-portraiture used to address various issues plaguing society.

 The artist speaks of the inspiration which led her to create the exhibition, relaying the rampant suppression she has faced from naysayers, and most importantly recognizing the number of lives lost due to the lack of understanding and inclusion surrounding the LGBTQ community.